vecty-components/material/README.md

 Material was under active development, but development was suspended in 2018.
-Development is currently ongoing to move the project to WASM, but as of now the project is not functional.
+Development is currently ongoing to move the project to WASM, but as of now the project is not fully functional.

 Your help is requested and appreciated.
 With your support, it will be possible to easily build a web application in Go using material